unfinished work, comments welcome firstname.lastname@example.org (back to head of paper)

 No children live outside of the city/states.

 If the permit is won by a person that wants a child but not at this time, is too old to conceive or does not want a child at all, the permit can be held (deferred), traded, or sold.
-A deferred permit will be any extra permit for this year and then subtracted from the allocation of the year it is used.
+A deferred permit will cause the issue of an extra permit for this year and then when the deferred permit is used in the future it will be subtracted from that years allocation.

 The social contract governing people outside the city/states will retain many elements of today's social contract: rule of law (code, courts and enforcement,) private ownership of earth's resources.
 It will allow consumption of exhaustible fossil fuels; and a market economy.
 They will be able to keep living pretty much as they have in the past.